sammacorpy/canvasAnimations/README.md

-# canvas animated signup page
+# canvas animation dark space

 git clone this project and open the stars_blink.html file in chrome to view.